macmcmeans/localDataStorage/README.md

 ## Wiki:
-Here's a <a href="https://github.com/macmcmeans/localDataStorage.js/wiki">wiki</a> in-progress.
+Here's the <a href="https://github.com/macmcmeans/localDataStorage.js/wiki">documentation</a> for the interface.
 <br>&nbsp;<br>